Why Use an Intermediary to Sell My Business?

-Some sellers, both inside and outside of Colorado, are initially reluctant to use the services of a Business Broker when putting their business on the market.
+Some sellers, both inside and outside of Colorado, are initially reluctant to use the services of an Intermediary when putting their business on the market.
 Typically, this reluctance stems from one or both of the following concerns:

-(2) The fear that the Broker will somehow coerce or force the seller to enter into a transaction against his or her will.
+- The fear that the Intermediary will somehow coerce or force the seller to enter into a transaction against his or her will.

-While it is true that a commission is payable when a Broker is involved, we believe that the value added to the transaction usually exceeds the fee.
+While it is true that a commission is payable when an Intermediary is involved, we believe that the value added to the transaction usually exceeds the fee.
 The structure of a transaction is often a critical factor in determining what a seller will walk away with when the transaction is over.
 Maximizing the sale price does not guarantee maximum return.
 A skilled Intermediary can help negotiate the deal structure that is best for you, which is why you should use an intermediary.

-In addition to the financial gain generally associated with the use of a Business Broker, there are other items an experienced Broker brings to the table; confidentiality, screening and pre-qualifying potential buyers, a customized marketing plan, and the possibility that their pre-identified and pre-qualified buyer list contains the right buyer for the business.
+In addition to the financial gain generally associated with the use of an Intermediary, there are other items an experienced intermediary brings to the table; confidentiality, screening and pre-qualifying potential buyers, a customized marketing plan, and the possibility that their pre-identified and pre-qualified buyer list contains the right buyer for the business.
 We hope these reasons answer the “why use an intermediary to sell my business?” question and make you realize “I need an intermediary,” because we could all use one.

-It is particularly important if you want to sell your business to understand that when you work with a Business Broker as a Seller’s Agent, the Broker is on your side, working with the buyer to negotiate details and working with lenders, attorneys, and accountants to smooth the transaction and obtain the best deal for you, the seller.
-Like any other advisor, you must be comfortable with the professionalism and integrity of the Broker that is working with you.
+It is particularly important if you want to sell your business to understand that when you work with an intermediary as a Seller’s Agent, he or she is on your side, working with the buyer to negotiate details and working with lenders, attorneys, and accountants to smooth the transaction and obtain the best deal for you, the seller.
+Like any other advisor, you must be comfortable with the professionalism and integrity of the business intermediary that is working with you.

 Do I advertise that I am going to sell my business in the newspaper?
 Online?
-With signs at your place of business?
+With signs at my place of business?
 Using direct solicitation by mail, phone, or email?
 Do I need an intermediary?
 These questions are best answered by professionals who are experienced at getting the phone to ring and then discerning between tire-kickers and qualified buyers.
 A comprehensive marketing plan will include a detailed presentation package.